 - a) that there is a need to harmonise spectrum for the implementation of Wireless Access Systems including Radio Local Area Networks (WAS/RLAN); - b) that the frequency bands 5150-5350 MHz and 5470-5725 MHz have been allocated to the mobile service except aeronautical mobile service on a primary basis for the implementation of WAS/RLAN by WRC-03, taking into account the need to protect primary services in these frequency bands; - c) that in Region 1 the frequency band 5150-5250 MHz is allocated to the Aeronautical Mobile Service on a primary basis limited to aeronautical telemetry transmissions from aircraft stations under RR 5.446C.
 These stations shall not claim protection from other stations operating in accordance with Article 5 of the ITU Radio Regulations.
-Use within CEPT is limited; - d) that compatibility studies and spectrum investigations have shown that sharing between WAS/RLAN and mobile-satellite service (MSS) feeder links in the band 5150-5250 MHz is feasible under certain conditions and that Administrations may monitor whether the relevant aggregate power flux density (pfd) levels have been or will be exceeded in the future; - e) that indoor use is intended to mean inside a closed space which will typically provide the necessary attenuation to facilitate sharing with other services1.
-Indoor use can be classified in four use cases that represent specific scenarios: inside domestic, industrial or commercial buildings, inside road vehicles, inside trains and inside aircraft; - f) that, compared to RLAN usage inside buildings or inside road vehicles, there will be fewer installations inside trains which limit the overall aggregated emissions to satellite systems, and that usage inside trains from an interference point of view could be seen as comparable to indoor usage if the attenuation inside the train carriage is at least 12 dB; - g) that usage on trains, in the bands 5250-5350 MHz and 5470-5725 MHz, where controlled and geographically restricted, may be allowed on a national level; - h) that some CEPT countries may allow more flexibility on a national basis, where controlled and geographically restricted; - i) that technical conditions for outdoor use of WAS/RLAN, including by Unmanned Aircraft System (UAS), in the band 5150-5250 MHz need to maintain the protection to MSS feeder links in that band; - j) that unmanned aircraft operation in the bands 5150-5170 MHz, 5250-5350 MHz and 5470-5725 MHz has not been studied and is not considered appropriate in these bands; - k) that in many countries there is an essential need for the operation of military and meteorological radars in the bands between 5250 and 5850 MHz and therefore protection from interference from the radiodetermination service cannot be requested by WAS/RLAN; - that maritime companies could consider avoiding the 5600-5650 MHz band used by meteorological radars in providing connectivity on-board vessels; - m) that technical and operational conditions for the use of WAS/RLAN need to ensure the protection of the other radio services including military and meteorological radars; - n) that administrations may consider, on a national basis, their regulatory framework for WAS/RLAN in the bands subject to this Decision be on a non-interference, non-protected basis;
+Use within CEPT is limited; - d) that compatibility studies and spectrum investigations have shown that sharing between WAS/RLAN and mobile-satellite service (MSS) feeder links in the band 5150-5250 MHz is feasible under certain conditions and that Administrations may monitor whether the relevant aggregate power flux density (pfd) levels have been or will be exceeded in the future; - e) that indoor use is intended to mean inside a closed space which will typically provide the necessary attenuation to facilitate sharing with other services.
+Indoor use can be classified in four use cases that represent specific scenarios: inside domestic, industrial or commercial buildings, inside road vehicles, inside trains and inside aircraft; - f) that, compared to RLAN usage inside buildings or inside road vehicles, there will be fewer installations inside trains which limit the overall aggregated emissions to satellite systems, and that usage inside trains from an interference point of view could be seen as comparable to indoor usage if the attenuation inside the train carriage is at least 12 dB; - g) that usage on trains, in the bands 5250-5350 MHz and 5470-5725 MHz, where controlled and geographically restricted, may be allowed on a national level; - h) that, for the operation of WAS/RLAN installations in large aircraft in the bands 5250-5350 MHz and 5470-5725 MHz (except in the frequency band 5600-5650 MHz), a transition period is required, see note 3 in Annex 1, and that during this transition period such use should be subject to a number of restrictions; - i) that some CEPT countries may allow more flexibility on a national basis, where controlled and geographically restricted; - j) that technical conditions for outdoor use of WAS/RLAN, including by Unmanned Aircraft System (UAS), in the band 5150-5250 MHz need to maintain the protection to MSS feeder links in that band; - k) that unmanned aircraft operation in the bands 5150-5170 MHz, 5250-5350 MHz and 5470-5725 MHz has not been studied and is not considered appropriate in these bands; - that in many countries there is an essential need for the operation of military and meteorological radars in the bands between 5250 and 5850 MHz and therefore protection from interference from the radiodetermination service cannot be requested by WAS/RLAN; - m) that maritime companies could consider avoiding the 5600-5650 MHz band used by meteorological radars in providing connectivity on-board vessels; - n) that technical and operational conditions for the use of WAS/RLAN need to ensure the protection of the other radio services including military and meteorological radars; - o) that administrations may consider, on a national basis, their regulatory framework for WAS/RLAN in the bands subject to this Decision be on a non-interference, non-protected basis;